Peebles Railway: Connecting lines

 The North British Railway had renamed Roslin as Rosslyn in 1864 and renamed it again Rosslynlee in 1872 because of the Rosslyn station on the Penicuik Railway line.
 Rosslyn on the Penicuik line was renamed Rosslyn Castle on 11 Feb 1874.
 Rosslynlee closed from 1 January 1917 to 2 June 1919.

 Amalgamation

-From 1870 the Peebles Railway and the NBR considered amalgamation, and agreement having been reached, the North British Railway (Additional Powers) Act of 13 July 1876 authorised the amalgamation, which became effective on 1 August 1876.
+From 1870 the Peebles Railway and the NBR considered amalgamation, and agreement having been reached, the North British Railway (Additional Powers) Act 1876 (39 & 40 Vict. c. cxxxiv) of 13 July authorised the amalgamation, which became effective on 1 August 1876.